Ever noticed how the holidays can bring out ALL the dysfunction? Get the simple secret to family harmony and make your next gathering your best yet!

 When it comes to family gatherings, it’s easy to let fear or anxiety get the best of us.
 But instead of letting fear steal your joy this holiday season, be proactive and make a plan.
 Think through the “worst case scenario” of what could happen and brainstorm ahead of time how you will respond.

-Maybe you haven’t spoken to your brother since last Christmas and the thought of facing him is stressing you out.
+Maybe you haven’t spoken to your brother since last Easter and the thought of facing him is stressing you out.
 Imagine the worst that could happen.
 Will he yell at you?
 Blame you?
 Ignore you?
 He only has as much power over you and your emotions as you choose to give him.
 Think through how you could respond confidently and graciously in each of those scenarios.

 Try thinking outside the box.
 What if you broke the ice before the family gathering?
 A week before you’re going to see him, send a text and say something like, “Hey, I know we haven’t talked in awhile, but I just want you to know that I’m glad you’re coming to Thanksgiving dinner.
 It will be great to see you.”